Earn 2 – 3 credits in only 2 weeks at CPI in Costa Rica!

 Classes begin every Monday at all three beautiful CPI locations

 Students travelling alone to Costa Rica may earn university credits while studying at one or all three of our fantastic CPI locations in Costa Rica.
-Students earn approximately 2-3 credits in 2 weeks and credits are issued from one of the following participating U.S. universities: New Mexico State University (NMSU), Brookhaven College or University of Southern Mississippi (USM).
+Students earn approximately 2-3 credits in 2 weeks and credits are issued from one of the following participating U.S. universities: New Mexico State University (NMSU) for both NMSU and non-NMSU university students, Brookhaven College (for Brookhaven students) or University of Southern Mississippi (USM) for USM students.
 Starting any Monday, students may earn 2-3 credits over a 2 week period (or 6 credits over a 4 week period or 12 credits over an 8 week period).

 The enrollment process is simple.